The 15 Best Chicago Art Events of 2020

 Art also helps us locate the potential in our society.
 Part of that finding is discovering the ways that our lives are part of a community.
 Art is a point of contact from one person to another and as a result, connects people who might not have otherwise participated in an exchange.
 These exchanges are realized potential.

 In this way, art is not a component of a community.
 Rather, it is community, and we’re fortunate that Chicago’s is vibrant!
-Below are all of the most anticipated art events in 2020 that will inspire the artists of today and encourage the society of tomorrow.
+Below are all of the best Chicago art events in 2020 that will inspire the artists of today and encourage the society of tomorrow.

 Museum Of Science And Industry, Now through March 1, 2020.